 We explain the fault in plain language and provide a flat repair price.
 You approve; we repair.

-We complete the repair and run the system through multiple heat cycles to confirm proper operation before leaving.
+We complete the repair and run the system through multiple heat cycles to confirm proper operation.

 Cost factors we review before quoting